contao/docs/docs/dev/framework/manager-plugin.md

 The easiest way to define bundle configuration is by using the `ConfigPluginInterface`.
 It allows to register any bundle configuration, for the current bundle or any third party one.

 This works in _most_ of the cases.
-The Symfony ContainerBuilder simply performs a recursive array merge operation of all configurations.
+The Symfony ContainerBuilder performs a recursive array merge operation of all configurations.
 The result is:

 1. Plugin configuration is loaded before the global config